luisbmonroyj/backend/README.md

 - GET **server/role**: shows all created roles, with name and description
-- DELETE **server/role?idRole=<idRole>**: eliminates role according to its id *There should be a role to which every user with the deleted roled will take as its new role.
+- DELETE **server/role?idRole=<idRole>**: eliminates role according to its id *There should be a role to which every user with the deleted role will take as its new role.
 This one is set to "undefined" and cannot be deleted*
 - PUT **server/role**: a JSON must be sent with the whole data:
   {"idRole": "<idRole>", "name": "Role Name", "description": "Role description"}
+  *The name, the description or both can be changed, as long as the name is not already taken
 - POST **server/role**: a JSON must be sent with the following data:
   {"name": "Role Name", "description": "Role description"}
   *idRole is automatically created*

-- GET **server/role/<idRole>**: Muestra el role con id = <idRole>, su id, nombre y descripcion

 ### Managing accesses
 *Access is a collection that gathers all urls and methods for every endpoint *The method must be entered in uppercase letters, <METHOD> = {"POST","PUT","PATCH","GET","DELETE"}